Find out how the Lifetime Health Cover loading works and how it might affect you

-The Lifetime Health Cover loading (LHC loading) is an extra cost applied to the price of hospital insurance, which makes
+The Lifetime Health Cover loading (LHC loading) is an extra cost applied to the price of hospital

 it more expensive.
-It only affects people 31 or older who don’t have hospital insurance and decide to buy it later
+It only affects people 31 or older who don’t have hospital insurance and decide to buy it

 in life.
 It’s designed to encourage people to buy hospital insurance earlier in life and stay covered.